NBPub/GoogleLocationUtility/README.md

 ### Installation, Quickstart

-1. Download and extract [GLU](https://github.com/NBPub/GoogleLocationUtility/archive/refs/heads/main.zip) into a new directory.
+1. Download and extract [GLU](https://github.com/NBPub/GoogleLocationUtility/archive/refs/heads/main.zip) into a new directory `<your-directory>`.
 	- Click the green **Code** button at the top of the page for various download options.
+	- The "docs" folder can be deleted

 2. Create a virtual environment within the directory.
 Activate environment and install requirements.
 Note that "." should be included, and indicates the current directory.
 ```